MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

 ## How to configure

 >[!Important]
->For a quick setup in Azure, try one of [our Azure Resource Management templates stored in GitHub](https://github.com/Microsoft/microsoft-r/tree/master/mlserver-arm-templates).
+>For a speedy setup in Azure, try one of [our Azure Resource Management templates](https://github.com/Microsoft/microsoft-r/tree/master/mlserver-arm-templates) stored in GitHub.
 This [blog post](https://blogs.msdn.microsoft.com/rserver/2017/05/14/configuring-r-server-to-operationalize-analytics-using-arm-templates/) explains how.

 ### 1. Configure a database